The Man Who Wasn't There (2001 film)

-Ed wakes up in a hospital bed where the police arrest him for murder.
-Tolliver's beaten body has been found with Ed's investment contract.
-The police speculate that Ed coerced Doris into embezzling the investment money, and killed Tolliver when he found out.
-Ed mortgages his house and hires Riedenschneider for his defense.
-During Riedenschneider's opening statement, Frank attacks Ed, and a mistrial is declared.
-With no means left for his defense, Ed throws himself at the mercy of the court.
-The tactic fails, and the judge sentences him to death.
-While waiting on death row, Ed writes his story to sell to a pulp magazine.
-Shortly before his execution, Ed sees a UFO outside the jailhouse.
-As Ed is electrocuted, he reflects on his fate, regretting none of his decisions and hoping to see Doris in the afterlife, both of them free of the mortal world's imperfections.
+Ed wakes up in the hospital to find himself arrested for murder.
+Tolliver’s body, beaten and found with Ed’s investment contract, leads the police to believe that Ed coerced Doris into embezzling the money and murdered Tolliver when he discovered the scheme.
+With no resources left, Ed mortgages his house to hire Riedenschneider for his defense.
+However, during Riedenschneider’s opening statement, Frank attacks Ed in a fit of rage, and the judge declares a mistrial.
+With his defense in shambles, Ed throws himself at the mercy of the court, but the judge sentences him to death.

+While awaiting execution on death row, Ed writes his life story to sell to a pulp magazine.
+One night, he sees a UFO outside the prison, which he walks away from.
+As Ed is led to the electric chair, he reflects on his life and decisions, finding peace with his past.
+He regrets nothing and holds hope that, in the afterlife, he and Doris will be free from the imperfections of the mortal world.